priesteye/hello-world/README.md

-#How to setup heroku-cli on my arm
+#How to setup heroku-cli on my arm smartphone using Termux

 0. apt install wget git nodejs nodejs-dev
 1. termux-chroot
 2. cd /